-Victoria Police recently introduced their new Operational Response Principles.
+Victoria Police recently introduced its new Operational Response Principles.
 In this video, Russell goes into some details about what this is and what it means to you as a Police Applicant.

 Here’s the Video Transcription:

 G’day, Russell here, from Prime Motion Training.
 If you’re an applicant, no doubt you’re keeping your eyes and ears open around issues that might affect Victoria Police, as an organisation, things that you might want to stay up to speed with, as an applicant, if you are applying to join the organisation.
 You may have spotted recently, Victoria Police introduced their new Operational Response Principles, and in this video, and I want to go into a little bit of detail about that issue.

 If you’re an [00:00:30] existing Prime Motion Training member, you may want to have a look in the recruits training section, under the study sessions.
 The 10 Operational Safety Principles are in that area and we discuss them in detail.
 Now, they’re very, very relevant to what’s just been introduced, and I think this new approach to operational response principles is likely to replace the existing 10 Operational Safety Principles that have been around for many, many years, now.
 I think it’s a really positive thing.
 It’s a much more simple approach, and easier for members [00:01:00] to be able to understand and to keep in mind.

 Now, the first one talks about service, and in the Police Regulations Act, there’s some information there about what’s expected of members.
 The organisational values, of course, we’ll outline again, what sort of service and what sort of expectations are in place for the organization’s members, the Code of Conduct is important, the Code of Ethics.
 If you look at the Code of Ethics in detail, it talks about being impartial and acting with integrity and giving excellent service.
 So all of these things are very [00:01:30] relevant to this first principle of service.